 The furthest beach in the west side of the coastline is Utah in the south of the Cherbourg peninsula where around 15000 paratroopers of the 82nd and 101st US Airborne Division jumped into the night to start the combat and to capture the village of Sainte Mère Eglise at 4,30 am on june 6th.

-What ever the time you have to visit these places is, you will be in the footsteps of these young soldiers who liberated a whole continent in a unique amphibious military operation.
+Whatever the time you have to visit these places is, you will be in the footsteps of the young soldiers who liberated a whole continent in a unique amphibious military operation.
 It is our common heritage.

 (Entrance fee and lunch not included)